vanessacor/teacher-appointments/README.md

 Now I want to take this project and refactor it in order to refresh my php vanilla skills.

 ### My own requirements
-- test coverage before refactor it
+- test coverage before refactoring
-- refactor it apllying the clean code principles.

 ## Technologies